-Rugby might not have the universal appeal of soccer but it's incredibly popular in South Africa and other countries like New Zealand, Australia, England and other parts of Europe.
-This high-contact sport, which requires great power, speed, and skill, lends itself beautifully to betting!
+Rugby might not have the universal appeal of soccer but it's still an incredibly popular sport in South Africa and other countries like New Zealand, Australia and England.
+When it comes to making rugby predictions online, all the best online bookmakers in South Africa offer odds and markets to bet on.

-This guide provides a beginner’s introduction to how to bet on rugby, covering all the basics such as formats of the game, recommended rugby betting sites, tournaments, odds, markets and even strategies to help you win!
+This guide explains how to bet on rugby in South Africa, from the basics of the game to recommended rugby betting sites, tournaments, odds, markets and even strategies to help you win your bets!

 Rugby Betting in South Africa